 Hereditary conditions - Pedigree dogs often suffer from problems that have a hereditary basis and some insurers will exclude their treatment from your cover.

 Routine checkups - Few pet insurance policies will pay out for routine checkups, vaccinations or worming.
 However, it is still important to keep treatments such as these up to date.

-The cost of your pet insurance UK policy will be determined by a number of factors including your pet's age, its breed and your location (premiums tend to be more expensive in the south to cover the more expensive veterinary fees).
+The cost of your policy will be determined by a number of factors including your pet's age, its breed and your location (premiums tend to be more expensive in the south to cover the more expensive veterinary fees).
 Your pets current health will also play a role in determining your premium as will the excess associated with your policy.